Frequently asked questions about the Revitalising Newcastle program:

 What area is covered in the planning proposal?

 The rest of the corridor is proposed as mixed use zoning for retail, commercial and residential uses that revitalise Hunter and Scott streets while respecting Newcastle’s heritage and character.
-New pedestrian and active transport connections are included in the plan and the proposed zones generally align with the existing uses on either side of the rail corridor.
+New pedestrian and active transport connections are included in the plan to enhance accessibility in the city centre.

 Where will there be buildings and how high will they be?

-Newcastle City Council will consider proposed amendments to the Newcastle Development Control Plan 2012 (the DCP) to support and control the proposed building heights and floor space controls, including street wall heights and setbacks.
+Newcastle City Council has also considered proposed amendments to the Newcastle Development Control Plan 2012 (the DCP) to support and control the proposed building character, access, parking, street wall heights and building setbacks.

-The planning proposal suggests four main public domain areas along the corridor – the areas around Market Street, Newcastle Station, Civic, and Darby Street.
-More than three-quarters of the corridor from Worth Place to Newcastle Station is intended to be used for community purposes including education, public recreation, affordable housing and tourism.
-Already there is pedestrian access across the former corridor via seven temporary crossings.
+The planning proposal suggests four main public domain areas along the corridor between Worth Place and Newcastle Station - the areas around Market Street, Newcastle Station, Civic, and Darby Street.
+More than three-quarters of the corridor from Worth Place to Newcastle Station will deliver community benefit including education, public recreation, affordable housing and tourism.
+Already there are new pedestrian routes enabling access along the length of the former corridor from Wickham to Newcastle Station via a new road at Worth Place, seven temporary pedestrian crossings from Hunter Street to Wharf Road, and across the Market Street Lawn.

 What's happening to Newcastle and Civic stations?